ValleyBell/MidiConverters/README.md

 The tool is written based on a sound driver disassembly of Turbo OutRun.

-## twinkle2mid
-This tool converts songs from PC-98 Twinkle Soft games to MIDI.

-The tool was written to convert the songs from Bunretsu Shugo Shin Twinkle Star.
-It may or may not work with other games.

-BSSTS stores all versions of the songs (OPN, OPNA, MT-32, SC-55) in .MF2 archives.
-So you need to decompress those archives first, before you can use twinkle2mid.

 ## wtmd2mid
 This tool converts songs from MegaDrive Wolfteam games to MIDI.